Intumescent Paint: Complete Guide to Fire Protection Coatings

 Contego International engineered two distinct formulations to adequately protect specific substrates under real-world environmental conditions:

-• Contego Original Formula RFB – A water based fire retardant designed for interior building materials including wood, foam SIP panels, and drywall.
+Contego Original Formula RFB – A water based fire retardant designed for interior building materials including wood, foam, and SIP.
 No special spray equipment required—brush, roller, or standard sprayer application works on site.
 Low VOC formulation suitable for indoor environments where odor and air quality matter.

-Understanding how intumescent paints work helps specifiers and contractors select the right formulation and ensure proper application.
+Understanding how intumescent coatings work helps specifiers and contractors select the right formulation and ensure proper application.

 Heat Activation The coating remains completely inert at normal temperatures.
 When surface temperature reaches approximately 350-400°F (175-200°C) during a fire situation, chemical reactions begin.
 An acid source (typically ammonium polyphosphate) initiates the process by dehydrating a carbon source within the coating matrix.